vvyage/wplaceplushmiku/README.md

 ___

 # Please check the QR code from time to time to make sure it's scannable!
-If it's not working, try to fix it for other people with the image and coordinates below.
+If it's not working, try fixing it for other people with the image and coordinates below.
 # Also there's a image of Teto above Miku but who cares about her,  right?
 (Image below)

 ---